ClusterLLM: Large Language Models as a Guide for Text Clustering: Description of Datasets

 \section{Description of Datasets}

-\textbf{Bank77} is a popular dataset in this problem that focuses on creating fine-grained intent categories for a single-domain, ``banking''. \textbf{CLINC(I)} is originally created for detecting utterances that falls outside of supported intents.
+\textbf{Bank77}~\cite{Casanueva2020} is a popular dataset in intent discovery that focuses on creating fine-grained intent categories for a single-domain, ``banking''. \textbf{CLINC(I)}~\cite{larson-etal-2019-evaluation} is originally created for detecting utterances that falls outside of supported intents.
 The dataset also contains multiple domains, such as ``travel'', ``utility'' and ``work''.
-In this experiment, we discard all the out-of-scope utterances.
-Moreover, we create a domain discovery dataset \textbf{CLINC(D)} that uses domains as labels. \textbf{Massive(I)/(D)} and \textbf{MTOP(I)/(D)} are both from MTEB~\cite{muennighoff2022mteb}.
-Here ``I'' denotes intent and ``D'' for domain.
+In this experiment, we discard all the out-of-scope utterances and only focus on in-domain ones.
+Moreover, we create a domain discovery dataset \textbf{CLINC(D)} that uses domains as labels. \textbf{Massive(I)/(D)}~\cite{fitzgerald2022massive} and \textbf{MTOP(I)/(D)}~\cite{li-etal-2021-mtop} are both from MTEB~\cite{muennighoff2022mteb}.
+Here ``I'' denotes intent and ``D'' for domain (or scenario).
 These datasets are originally used for classification but are adapted here for clustering.
 We also remove those intents with only a few instances and keep English-only data.
 For all datasets, we use the train \& test sets as large- \& small- scale datasets respectively.
-For \textbf{FewRel} and \textbf{FewEvent}, we randomly split datasets into large- \& small- scale versions.
-For \textbf{FewNerd}, we use the original train \& test splits.
-For \textbf{StackEx} and \textbf{Reddit}, we combine all the splits into a single dataset and remove topics that only have few instances.
-Finally the datasets are randomly splitted into large- \& small- scale versions.
+For \textbf{FewRel}~\cite{gao-etal-2019-fewrel} and \textbf{FewEvent}~\cite{deng2020meta}, we first randomly split datasets into train \& test sets, and then sample from train set as large-scale and test set as small-scale.
+For \textbf{FewNerd}~\cite{ding-etal-2021-nerd}, we use the original train \& test splits.
+For \textbf{StackEx}, \textbf{Reddit}~\cite{geigle2021tweac} and \textbf{ArxivS2S}, we combine all the splits into a single dataset and remove topics that only have few instances.
+Finally, the datasets are randomly splitted into large- \& small- scale versions.
+To show the dataset balancy, we show the entropy of class distribution in Table~\ref{tab:dataset_entropy}.